ndronos/c-nomorph/HowStufWorks.md

 a new bookshelf.
 The package list helps you ensure you have all the pieces you need in the box before you start assembling the bookshelf.
+The compiler uses the function prototypes in the same way before it starts assembling your program.

 (HowStuffWorks, 2017) pp. 6 & 13